aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

      ![](images/signals_generate_yosys.PNG)

+      we can see that the RTL design is converted into the standard cell design from the library file we mentioned in the command.
+Now if we look a little close we can see that it has shown the input and output signals.

      - Now if we want to see the logic realized by the circuit, type show

        *show

       ![](images/yosys_mux_generate.PNG)

-     we can see that the RTL design is converted into the standard cell design from the library file we mentioned in the command.
-Now if we look a little close we can see that it has shown the input and output signals.
+     -  To get the netlist, write the command

+       *write_verilog good_mux_netlist.v

+     - To open the netlist,

+       *!gvim good_mux_netlist.v